 With the cut rifled barrels, I seat the bullets to just touch the lands.
 I don’t “jump” bullets and will say that many think they are jumping when in fact they are not.
 If one coats his bullet with blue Dykem, he can see that very light mark when the bullet is just touching.

 Since “T” powder is now extinct, I have switched to N133.
 Although I don’t have as good a handle on it as I did the “T”, I am learning what to look for with it.
 (James: I will say that he did pretty well with N133 at this SS.)

 James: About how many rounds do you put on a barrel before it has lost its “edge”?

 Tony: Contrary to what many say, I rarely shoot a barrel more than 600 rounds in competition.
 I can remember only one barrel that exceeded 1200 rounds.
 It was a Hart that Faye shot early in her career.

 Many people find all types of excuses for a barrel not shooting.
 They say it was gun handling or conditions or bad bullets or out of tune… when in fact it is the barrel.
+People forget to look at this aspect of a gun and just decide to blame other factors instead.
+If they had something like a Hornady Kestrel 5700 Ballistics Weather Meter at their disposal, then they definitely wouldn’t be able to blame the conditions because it is meant to help with that very thing.
+Many have seen their aims improved due to it.
+But when you don’t have it, always check the barrel for any problems.
 Just because a barrel is capable of shooting a small group on occasion, does not mean that it is capable of winning a match.

 Most barrels will start slinging a shot, but on occasion one will gradually “go away”.
 Faye had one of those and it is maddening.
 The groups just get a little larger each time one shoots it.
 These are the toughest to diagnose.